fbpx

 While staying with us, you’ll find plenty of ways to eat, drink, shop, and play this 407 Day.

-Eat: Feast upon Floribbean flavors at Harry’s Poolside or New York deli staples at Sam & Bubbe’s.
+Eat: Feast upon Floribbean flavors at Harry’s Poolside or signature cocktails and a variety of wines at Sam & Bubbe’s.
 These on-site restaurants are named after Harris Rosen’s enterprising grandparents.

 Drink: Begin your day with a hand-crafted coffee drink at our hotel’s café, Smoooth Java.
-Our on-site bars and restaurants proudly serve Alligator Drool.
-This craft beer is brewed exclusively for Rosen Hotels & Resorts.
+Our on-site bars and restaurants proudly serve Alligator Drool, a craft beer is brewed exclusively for Rosen Hotels & Resorts.

 Shop: Our hotel features an on-site boutique perfect for picking up souvenirs and gifts.